-If you got married for stupid qualities or superficial shallow reasons or because it was convenient at the time, or because you let lust motivate you too soon, I am afraid you may encounter some more problems in a long distance relationship.
+If you got married for the wrong reasons....it was convenient at the time, money, or because you let lust motivate you too soon, I am afraid you may encounter some more problems in a long distance relationship.

 Often this is when 1 or both parties will also consider venturing outside of the marriage.(You need a good Christian counselor)

-For everyone else, there are several things to consider about trucking and marriage and happiness.
+For everyone else who has a healthy relationship up to this point, there are several things to consider about trucking and marriage and happiness.